A Breath of Wind to Brush Past: Images of Bloodline

 “My biological father has passed away and I never had the chance to meet him.
 So in this series I use my daughter as my model to show the connection and bloodline, withdrawing myself to show that although it is not myself in the work, I still have a bond with my daughter and without my biological father, we both would not exist.”

-Deborah states that her adoptive parents taught her everything she knows, and always felt encouraged by them to explore her heritage.
+According to Deborah, her adoptive parents taught her a lot and she always felt encouraged by them to explore her heritage.
 It was her father who suggested that she search for her biological parents, as leaving it too long might lead to regrets.

 Many of her photographs feature objects such as hand crafted ei’s (headpieces) and lei’s (flower necklaces) that are used to express her heritage.
 Plastic flowers are also present, symbolising beauty in things that are not from nature or 'natural'.